oscarkannerstedt/nightingale-heart-disease-survey/README.md

 ## The project description

-A survey about your lifestyle and family history to calculate the chances of you getting heart diseases.
+As our first assignment during our internship at Johannes Guntenberg Universität Mainz we made a survey about a person's lifestyle and family history to calculate their chances of heart diseases.

-We were provided with a pdf made by Metagenics that contained questions that we used for this survey to make sure the question and answers are relevant for this context.
+We were provided with a pdf made by Metagenics that contained questions that we used for this survey to make sure the questions and answers are relevant for the context.
+There was no design or idea on what the actual website was going to look like, so we decided to take a look at their current website (https://nightingale.uni-mainz.de/) and use that as inspiration to make sure it matched, and then used Figma to create wireframes so we had something to go after.

 ## Authors